5 weeks in Melbourne, Australia

 Breaks: There will also be plenty of opportunity to do your own exploring during program breaks.
 Students will have a one week break in Australia and a one week break while in New Zealand.

 A $450 (non-refundable) deposit is required to be paid with your application to hold your place in the program.
-Full program payment is due by October 24,2013.
+This deposit is part of the program fee.
+Full program payment is due by October 23, 2014.

 - Round trip group airfare on program dates from Seattle/Melbourne/Auckland/Seattle